slcs-jsc/jurassic/README.md

 * You can cite the source code of JURASSIC by using the DOI
   <https://doi.org/10.5281/zenodo.4572889>.
 This DOI represents all
   versions, and will always resolve to the latest one.
-Specific DOIs for each release of JURASSIC can be found on the zenodo web site.
+Specific DOIs for each release of JURASSIC can be found on the Zenodo website.

 Please see the [citation file](https://github.com/slcs-jsc/jurassic/blob/master/CITATION.cff) for further information.